Our salient human rights

 • What actions have we taken so far?

-Supply chain: Our Code of Conduct for business partners includes expectations for suppliers to establish accessible grievance mechanisms for workers, rights holders and stakeholders.
-We assess suppliers' management systems, particularly focusing on their ability to meet these requirements.
+Our code of conduct for business partners includes expectations for suppliers to establish accessible grievance mechanisms for workers, rightsholders, and stakeholders.
+We assess suppliers’ management systems, focusing particularly on their ability to meet these requirements.
 If they fall short, we work together to develop improvement plans.
-We’ve addressed the risk of bullying and harassment and the need for an appropriate grievance mechanism in our offshore logistics supply chains through awareness campaigns targeting strategic vessel suppliers.
+We’re continuously addressing the risk of bullying, discrimination, and harassment and the need for an appropriate grievance mechanism in our offshore logistics supply chains.
+In 2024, we implemented an awareness campaign targeting strategic vessel suppliers and their ability to manage bullying, discrimination, and harassment.

 • What are our next steps?